 - (a) the sections identified in the cross-reference table below of the 2013 Document de Référence in the French language relating to the Issuer filed with the AMF under number D.14-0182 on 21 March 2014 (the "2013 Registration Document"), including the statutory audited consolidated financial statements of the Issuer as at, and for the year ended, 31 December 2013 and the related notes thereto and the related statutory auditors' report.
 To the extent that the 2013 Registration Document itself incorporates documents by reference, such documents shall not be deemed incorporated by reference herein; and - (b) the sections identified in the cross-reference table below of the 2014 Document de Référence in the French language relating to the Issuer filed with the AMF under number D.15-0157 on 18 March 2015 (the "2014 Registration Document"), including the statutory audited consolidated financial statements of the Issuer as at, and for the year ended, 31 December 2014 and the related notes thereto and the related statutory auditors' report.
-To the extent that the 2014 Registration Document itself incorporates documents by reference, such documents shall not be deemed incorporated by reference herein;
+To the extent that the 2014 Registration Document itself incorporates documents by reference, such documents shall not be deemed incorporated by reference herein. - (c) the sections identified in the cross-reference table below of the first update to the 2014 Registration Document in the French language relating to the Issuer filed with the AMF under number D.15 0157-A01 on 12 May 2015 (the "2014 First Update Document").
+To such extent that the 2014 First Update Document itself incorporates documents by reference, such documents shall not be deemed incorporated by reference herein.

-Free translations in the English language of the 2013 Registration Document and the 2014 Registration Document are available on the Issuer's website (www.bpce.fr).
+Free translations in the English language of the 2013 Registration Document, the 2014 Registration Document and the 2014 First Update Document are available on the Issuer's website (www.bpce.fr).
 These documents are available for information purposes only and are not incorporated by reference in this Prospectus.
 The only binding versions are the French language versions.